What are some problems blockchain technology solves?

 The details that reside within the definition of blockchain technology may come across as excessive, but in reality, using this system is quite simple.
 In a rudimentary form of illustration, it is a string of blocks strung together.
 To be technical, it works as follows:

-- A transaction is made.
+- A transaction occurs.

 - The transaction must then be verified.